This post may contain affiliate links. Please read my privacy policy.

 - Making Naan Dough.
 Add the yeast mixture, yogurt, salt, and oil, and knead the dough until the surface becomes smooth and shiny, about 10 minutes.
 Cover the dough with a damp cloth and let it rise in a warm place (for example: beside the stove top or warm oven).
 The dough should double in size in about 1 hour.

-- Rolling Naan Bread.
+- Rolling Naan.
 Divide the dough into 8 equal portions.
 Roll the dough to an 8” (20 cm) circle using a rolling pin.

-- Brush cooked naan with melted butter or ghee, and serve warm.
+- Serving Naan.
+Brush the naan with melted butter or ghee, then sprinkle with fresh cilantro.
+Serve warm and enjoy!

 Video